hapify/hapify/docs/cli.md

 This command displays what is visible for the CLI from this directory.
 It shows the list of channels and the list of models used by those channels.

-The CLI looks for `hapify.json` files to auto-detect channels.
+The CLI looks for `hapify.json` files in order to auto-detect channels.
 It recurses over sub-directories.
 Default depth is `2`.
 To modify this value, use the `depth` option.